Eastlakes: Housing

-The Eastlakes area is mainly Working Class, with the north-east of the suburb, adjacent to the Shopping centre, being made up of medium-density affordable flats with large immigrant populations mainly from Turkey and Bangladesh, surrounded by Three Large Public Housing Estates; Rosebery Apartments (Two 10 story concrete Maisonette blocks), Eastlakes Apartments (Two 10 storey redbrick Apartment blocks and 2 storey flat complex) and Longworth court (5 Story and 3 story flat blocks adjacent to a Radburn complex), home to four high-rise towers and a large unit complex on the border with Daceyville.
-On the northern side of Grafton street there is mostly apartments, while on the southern side of Grafton street there are separate houses that are mainly one storey high.
+The Eastlakes area is mainly working class, with the north-east of the suburb, adjacent to the shopping centre, being made up of medium-density affordable flats with large immigrant populations mainly from Turkey and Bangladesh, surrounded by three large public housing estates; Rosebery Apartments (two 10 story concrete maisonette blocks), Eastlakes Apartments (two 10 storey redbrick apartment blocks and 2 storey flat complex) and Longworth Court (5 Story and 3 story flat blocks adjacent to a Radburn complex), home to four high-rise towers and a large unit complex on the border with Daceyville.
+On the northern side of Grafton Street there are mostly apartments, while on the southern side of Grafton Street there are separate houses that are mainly one storey high.

 About 20% of Eastlakes is public housing, making it the 36th suburb with the most public housing just below Redfern and just above Glebe, being home to three different high density public housing estates and numerous public flats integrated with privately owned affordable ones.